jaxon411/capstone1/README.md

 Maybe not a great bet for Dire, then...

+## Conclusion

+**Takeaways**
+* Gold is a major predictor for win-rates in every game, but it's essentially useless for player information.
+* Dire team, for all metrics I've tested for so far, have an overall lower win-rate.
+* Roshan Control (killing Roshan more than the opposing team) gives a *significant* boost to win-rate, but Radiant benifits more than Dire.

 ## Looking Forward

 Unfortunately the week time constraint didn't allow me to delve any deeper on the win-rate disparity I stumbled uppon.
 Looking forward, I would love to revist this dataset and do the following: